mostafaghadimi/python-semantic-versioning/README.md

 ## Commit Convention

 This action uses a custom emoji-based commit parser.
 Your commits should follow this pattern:

+> **Note**: After a successful release, the action will automatically update your `pyproject.toml` version and commit the change to keep it in sync with your git tags.

 ### Version Bumps